pathikg/MLOps-Zoomcamp-DataTalks/week-04-deployment/web-service/deployment-flask-docker.md

 In this section, we will see how we can deploy a machine learning model into production as a web service.

->Note : I'll be doing this locally as I don't have AWS account because my Rupay card is not being accepted :(
+>Note : I'll be doing this locally as I don't have an AWS account because my Rupay card is not accepted :(

 # Let's start 🚀